 5 Things Latina Moms Told Us Growing Up

-Mother’s Day is today in the U.S (May 8th) and May 10th on most parts of Latin America, and we can’t help but think about all the things our mamás told us growing up.
-All of their advice, thoughts and opinions often came unsolicited, but we’re thankful for them and all of the wisdom they constantly shared with us growing up.
+Growing up Latina means getting a lot of advice from our mamás.
+All of their advice, thoughts, and opinions often came unsolicited, but we’re thankful for them and all the wisdom they constantly shared with us growing up.

 Here are a few of the things we can now laugh about and even share with our own kids because to be honest, some of these are so true!